There are no affiliate links on PagePipe.

 To be read in modern browsers, HTML/CSS files must be UTF-8 – an encoding scheme developed in 1992.
 WordPress uses utf8mb4 and is 100% backwards compatible with UTF-8.
 So what?
 What does that trivia have to do with speeding up mobile websites?

 When we think of pretty font icons like arrows, hearts and stars, we think of trendy font icon services like Font Awesome or Fontello.
 Font Awesome is a unicode UTF-8 font referred to as a glyph icon library.
 You can use it as decoration, logos, or navigation.
 Because these are webfonts, they cause extra page weight and HTTP requests.
 Font Awesome and other icon fonts slow down page load times.
-The frequently add 75k to 100k extra page weight and HTTP requests.
+This frequently add 75k to 100k extra page weight and HTTP requests.
 That slows things down.

 If you are developing a website using only simple shapes, you can use unicode UTF-8 symbols as replacement for font icons.
 The unicodes are essentially part of your operating system so you don’t need any special library or plugin and you treat them like regular text.
 For example, to change the icon size, simply change the font-size values as usual.